lishiyo/frontier-tower-coordination-bot/memory-bank/techContext.md

     *   **LLM for Answering/Summarization:**
         *   **OpenAI API (GPT-4o or similar):** Easiest to integrate for powerful Q&A, summarization of free-form submissions, and for parsing natural language duration inputs for proposal deadlines.

+**Web Content Extraction:**
+    *   **`crawl4ai`:** Used for fetching and parsing content from URLs to extract cleaner text/markdown for RAG.
+Configured to wait for network idle to handle dynamically loading pages.

 **Scheduling (for deadlines):**
     *   **`APScheduler`:** A good Python library for scheduling tasks (like checking proposal deadlines).